-Hackers Grabbed Security-Camera Images Taken At Border Crossing, CBP Says
+Hackers Grabbed Security Camera Images Taken At Border Crossing, CBP Says

 Photos of travelers and their vehicle plates snapped at a U.S. border control point have been hacked, according to the Customs and Border Protection agency.